bbgdzxng1/cta608-in-vbi/README.md

 enhanced television parameters).
 - [Wide Screen Signaling](https://en.wikipedia.org/wiki/Widescreen_signaling) could be simulated in the same way.
 - vhs-decode's [Wide Screen Signaling wiki](https://github.com/oyvindln/vhs-decode/wiki/Wide-Screen-Signalling)
+- Correctly encoding a WSS in a 525 digital stream would need careful consideration, since in bit 7, the WSS signals whether the frame is a referene frame.
+This relies on either prior-knowledge or predictable reference frames.